 - Processed oils (canola, corn, safflower)

-When people think of high-fat diets, they almost instantly think of high cholesterol.
+When people think of high-fat diets, they almost instantly think of high cholesterol levels.
 It’s a reasonable response considering we’ve been told for years that the low-fat diet is heart healthy and the high-fat diet is not.
 Yet more and more research showing that fat is not to be feared but rather it has been the scapegoat for the real culprits of cardiovascular and obesity issues among Americans today: processed carbohydrates and diets high in sugar.

 We have several articles and videos that dive deeper into the Cholesterol/Keto diet relationship here: